-What exam adjustments should be allowed for a student with a vision impairment?
+What exam adjustments should be allowed for a student with vision impairment?

-It is important that suitable access arrangements are made to enable a child or young person to show their true ability in tests and exams.
+Suitable access arrangements should be made to enable a child or young person with vision impairment to show their true ability in tests and exams.

-It is important that any access arrangements made match a child's normal way of working, they should not be expected to take their exams using unfamiliar methods.
-Schools need to plan well in advance, so they are able to make sure the required adaptions are available in the exams and can arrange any teaching accordingly.
-A school's QTVI (Qualified Teacher of Vision Impairment), exams officer and SENCO (Special Needs CoOrdinator) should collaborate to provide the required support.
+Access arrangements must match a child's normal way of working and children should not be expected to take their exams using unfamiliar methods.
+Schools need to plan the required adaptations and arrangements well in advace to ensure they are used in normal teaching and practice tests as well as exams.
+A school's exams officer, member of staff responsible for students with disabilities, and the Sensory Service’s Qualified Teacher of Vision Impaimrent (QTVI) should collaborate to provide the required support.

 Further information can be found on RNIB's Access to exams and tests webpage.